brianspiering/quotes_from_me/README.md

 "Answer: Downtime!
 (Hire the right people)"

 "Question: What is cheaper than more hardware?"
 "Answer: Math!
-(Study the right math)"
+(Apply the right math)"

 "I don't spend my time wishing for a light pack,
 I train for a strong back."